LPG Compound: Chemical Composition of LPG Gas

 Biogas, with methane as the primary constituent, has the same limitations.

-Kind-Type of Gas is Used in Homes in Your Country or Area
+Types of Household Gas Used in Your Country or Area

-Assuming that the kind-type of gas is used in homes is LPG, LPG composition can be propane, butane or a mixture of the two.
+Assuming that the household gas is cooking gas LPG, the LPG compound can be propane, butane or a mixture of the two.

-The relative availability and economics of the different kind-type of gas is used in homes drive the differences.
+The relative availability and economics of the different kinds of gas used as household gas drive the differences.

-For example, the chemical composition of LPG supplied in both the USA and Australia is pure propane.
+For example, the chemical composition of cooking gas LPG supplied in both the USA and Australia is pure propane.

-Some countries, like New Zealand, provide a propane/butane blend.
+Some countries, like New Zealand, the LPG compound provided is a propane/butane blend.

-In certain countries, like England, you can buy either propane or butane.
+In certain countries, like England, you can buy either propane or butane types of gas.

-The big difference between CNG and propane is in volumetric energy density.
+The big difference between CNG and propane (LPG) is in volumetric energy density.

 Propane energy content is almost 3x the energy density with 25MJ/L for LPG-propane versus only 9MJ/L for CNG (methane).